muan/site/_posts/2013-03-06-place-cage.md

 ---

-Here's the actually code for it if you're curious:
+Here's the actual code for it if you're curious:

 <pre>javascript||
 javascript:for(var i=0,item;item=document.getElementsByTagName("img")[i];i++)